Richard Francis, CFO at Netcentric, shares his expertise on how to successfully sell a business, from initial growth through to post-sale integration.

 A business which has recently been acquired faces many challenges during integration with the buyer.
 To manage the process and see the business succeed, it’s important to understand the reason for the acquisition, whether you are the acquired or the acquirer.

-When Day was acquired by Adobe, it was clearly a software purchase, so the integration needed to be quick so that the customer only saw one ‘face’.
-It’s difficult to do, particularly with big cultural hurdles of a Swiss and US firm coming together.
+When Day Software was acquired by Adobe, it was clearly a software purchase, so the integration needed to be quick so that the customer only saw one ‘face’.
+It was difficult to do, particularly with big cultural hurdles of a Swiss and US firm coming together.

 Netcentric was very different, as Cognizant couldn’t do what Netcentric did, they were buying the way we work.
 Cognizant has a mantra – ‘do no harm when you acquire a company’.
 We actually agreed to preserve our approach in pre-acquisition talks and the integration was very light.
-It’s been business as usual, we’re still Netcentric, only it’s better now because we have the financial security of being a big group with a larger cash flow.
+It’s been business as usual, we’re still Netcentric, only it’s better now because we have the financial security of being part of a bigger group.
 We’ve merged where it made sense to do so, such as the legal and finance teams, and we’ve taken advantage of Cognizant functions where possible, such as the new delivery centre in India.
-When you’re thinking about how to sell a business, the aim is not to disturb staff or customers.
+The aim is not to disturb staff or customers.
 It comes back to remembering why you bought the company and ensuring you protect that.

 To learn more about Richard and his career in finance, take a look at this article on his career path.